 Your PSSP contributions are deducted from your pay each payday by your employer.
-Your employer also pays an amount equal to your contributions to the Plan.
+Your employer matches your contributions by contributing an equal amount to the Plan.
 These contributions are invested to grow the pension fund, helping to pay for the future pension benefits of its members.
 While contributions are important, your pension is based on your years of pensionable service and pensionable earnings, not the amount you contribute.

 How much do I contribute?